tzwaan/factorio_balancers/README.md

 Balancers with varying belt speeds are untested and not guaranteed to be tested correctly.

+## Requirements
+This requires the "progress" package which is available on pip.

 ## Usage
 The file you need to run is "balancer-test.py"